Esther Bubley: Life and career

-In late 1943, when Stryker left the OWI to work on a public relations project for the Standard Oil Company (New Jersey), she accompanied him, along with other photographers, including Gordon Parks and John Vachon.
+In late 1943, when Stryker left the OWI to work on a public relations project for the Standard Oil Company (New Jersey), she accompanied him, producing a profile of Tomball, Texas, an oil boom town.
 The Bus Story series she produced for Standard Oil, a reprise of her earlier Bus Story for the OWI, earned the award for Best Picture Sequence in the Encyclopædia Britannica/University of Missouri School of Journalism "News Pictures of the Year" in 1948.
 During this period, she was briefly married to Edwin Locke, Stryker's administrative chief, but they soon divorced.

 By 1947, Bubley was expanding her horizons beyond Stryker and Standard Oil.
 She began working for the Children's Bureau, a federal child welfare agency.
 Over the next several years, she contributed thousands of images to their files, and her work appeared on more than thirty covers of their journal The Child.

 In 1948, Bubley was hired by the Chicago, Burlington and Quincy Railroad, along with Russell Lee, to document the social and economic impact of the railroad.
 Together they producing over 3000 negatives of daily life along the railroad.

 In 1949, Bubley's photo essay on mental illness for the Ladies' Home Journal was given the first place award for a feature in the Encyclopædia Britannica/University of Missouri School of Journalism contest, winning Bubley a second set of the Encyclopedia.
 She continued working for the Ladies' Home Journal, producing a dozen photo stories for their celebrated series "How America Lives," which ran intermittently between 1948 and 1960.